Arlene Dahl

 Arlene Carol Dahl (August 11, 1925 – November 29, 2021) was an American actress active in films from the late 1940s.
-She was one of the last surviving stars from the Classical Hollywood cinema era.
+Born in Minnesota to parents of Norwegian descent, Dahl started her acting career in musicals before transitioning to film, where she gained significant roles in MGM productions such as My Wild Irish Rose (1947) and The Bride Goes Wild (1948).
+She also starred in the adventure films Caribbean Gold (1952) and Desert Legion (1953).

-She was also an author and entrepreneur.
-She founded two companies, Arlene Dahl Enterprises and Dahlia, a fragrance company.
+Dahl was an entrepreneur who founded two companies, Arlene Dahl Enterprises and Dahlia, a fragrance company.
+Despite her acting success, she faced financial challenges, declaring bankruptcy in 1981.
+She then entered the field of astrology, writing a syndicated column and operating a premium phoneline company.
+She also wrote numerous books on beauty and astrology.

-Dahl had three children, the eldest of whom is actor Lorenzo Lamas.
+In her personal life, Dahl had six husbands, including actors Lex Barker and Fernando Lamas, and was the mother to three children, the eldest of whom is actor Lorenzo Lamas.
+She lived between New York City and West Palm Beach, Florida, until her death in 2021.

-Biography

 Early life

 Dahl was born on August 11, 1925, in Minneapolis, Minnesota, to Idelle (née Swan) and Rudolph Dahl, a Ford Motor dealer and executive.
 Her parents were both of Norwegian descent.
-She cited her year of birth as 1928, although her birth record (1925-43442), available through the Minnesota Historical Society, shows she was born on August 11, 1925.
+She cited her year of birth as 1928, although her birth record (1925-43442, available through the Minnesota Historical Society) shows she was born on August 11, 1925.
 An August 13, 2014, article in the New York Social Diary by David Patrick Columbia, titled "Losses and Gains", references her 89th birthday celebration with her husband, children, and family.

 As a child, Dahl took elocution and dancing lessons and was active in theatrical events at Margaret Fuller Elementary School, Ramsey Junior High School, and Washburn Senior High School.
-After graduating from high school, she held such jobs as performing in a local drama group and briefly working as a model for department stores.
+After graduating from high school, she performed in a local drama group and briefly worked as a model for department stores.
 Dahl's mother was involved in local amateur theatre.
 Dahl briefly attended the University of Minnesota.

+Acting career

 Early career

 A year after graduation from high school, Dahl lived in Chicago, where she worked as a buyer for Marshall and Brown.
 She then traveled to New York and worked as a model for the Walter Thornton Model Agency, where she successfully auditioned for a part in the musical Mr. Strauss Goes to Boston in 1945.
 This led to her gaining the lead in another play, Questionable Ladies, which was seen by a talent scout from Hollywood.

 Dahl had an uncredited bit part in Life with Father (1947).
 She was promoted to leading lady in My Wild Irish Rose (1947) with Dennis Morgan, a big hit that led to an offer from MGM for a long-term contract.